 This riverfront park includes an amphitheater, two boat launches, three docks, a fishing area, playground, toboggan run, a riverwalk, and shelters.

 Baker Lake is a man-made lake that offers fishing, a one-mile paved walking path, a covered picnic area, picnic benches, and restrooms.

 2560 E 1251 Road

-A 333-acre park hosts 14 district trails plus numerous connector trails which course through the park’s habitat, past various streams and ponds.
-The horse trails are recognized as some of the best in the central area.
+Catlin County Park is a 333-acre park acquired in 1970 by the LaSalle County Conservation District.
+The park’s well-organized trail system hosts fourteen distinct trails, plus numerous connecting trails.
+These trails course throughout the park’s habitat, which includes its various streams and ponds.
+The park’s horse trails are also recognized as some of the best trails in the area.
+Open May through November.